Hungary’s govt launches investigation against second airline

 The government hopes to raise 815 billion forints ($2.1 billion) from the tax policy to see the country through a period of soaring inflation and energy prices, and budget shortfalls from pre-election handouts earlier this year in which Orban won a fourth consecutive term.

-Wizz Air did not immediately respond to requests for comment.
+Wizz Air didn’t immediately respond to requests for comment.

 In a statement, the Ministry of Justice said the aim of the procedure is to “detect, stop and sanction any possible illegal behavior, since all businesses must comply with the law.”